SolutionGuidance/psm-dashboard/README.md

 progress charts that show both high-level and detailed views of the PSM's feature progress.

+## Quick Start Guide: How to Refresh the Live Dashboard

+Run the `refresh-dashboard` script in this directory.
+It will tell you about any config preparation you need to make, and once the configuration is properly set up, it will produce `features-info.json` (you will see a lot of progress output along the way).
+Once that output file is ready, visit `index.html` in your browser.

 ## Development guidelines

 We're pretty loose here right now.
 A few things: